xdmushui/partner-center-sdk/develop/api-change-log.md

 ### What has changed?

-Currently, the Partner Center API has GET and PUT qualifications to veify Education customers’ eligibility.
+Currently, the Partner Center API has GET and PUT qualifications to verify Education customers’ eligibility.
 There will be no changes to the GET Qualification API.
 However, we’ve added a return case to the PUT Qualification API.

 - GET - doesn't change.
 [Current API article](get-a-customer-s-qualification.md)
 - PUT - return case will be added.
 [Current API article](update-a-customer-s-qualification.md)